 The NPF website has an online quiz that people can do to help them work out whether they may have psoriatic arthritis.
 Anyone who thinks they may have the condition can visit their doctor to find out more.

-They may also use a variety of other tests to determine whether a person has psoriatic spondylitis.
+A doctor may use a variety of other tests to determine whether a person has psoriatic spondylitis.
 Firstly, they rule out other types of arthritis and other causes of back pain.
 This is important because treatment for psoriatic spondylitis and other types of arthritis are different.

 Along with joint-related symptoms, a doctor may also look for signs of psoriasis, such as silvery scales on the skin and pitted or crumbling nails.

-Doctors also do blood tests to help diagnose psoriatic spondylitis because people with this condition can have high levels of inflammation in the blood.
+Blood tests can help diagnose psoriatic spondylitis because people with this condition can have high levels of inflammation in the blood.
 People who have psoriatic spondylitis also may have lower red blood cell counts.

-Doctors can use blood tests to rule out other forms of arthritis.
+Blood tests can also help rule out other forms of arthritis.

 Treatment aims to prevent damage to the bones and joints, manage symptoms, and achieve remission.
 Remission means a person has no symptoms, and the disease is not getting worse.

-Biologics can reduce the severity of symptoms and the number of flares and slow the progress of PsA by targeting specific parts of the immune system.
+Biologics and JAK inhibitors — such as tofacitinib (Xeljanz) — can help lower the severity of symptoms of axial psoriatic arthritis, which mainly affects the spine and the sacroiliac joints.
+They can reduce the number of flares and slow the progress of PsA by targeting specific parts of the immune system.

 However, biologics will not suit everyone, as they can cause side effects and increase the risk of infections and other health issues.